ElpidioG/ElpidioG/README.md

 ### Hi there 👋
 # I'm Elpidio Márquez.

-I'm a Software Engineering student.
+I'm a Software Engineering enthusiast.
 Computer Science is one of my passions as I enjoy designing, building, and developing in different programming languages.
 Outside of this, I enjoy...

 ⚽ Playing soccer and watching all the matches I can (Huge fan of FC Barcelona).